To all our valued clients,

 - Use of the pool table, xbox and TV/Hifi is unavailable.

-- We’ll be operating an enhanced cleaning process at the end of each session, which will including sanitising of door handles, handrails, taps etc. We’ll also be removing hand towels and replacing with paper towels in the bathroom.
+- We’re operating an enhanced cleaning process at the end of each session, which will including sanitising of door handles, handrails, taps etc. We’ve also removed hand towels and replaced with paper towels in the bathroom.

 - There are four alcohol based hand sanitising stations at the doorway to each of the studio rooms.
 Everybody must use these whenever they enter and/or exit any of the studio rooms.